TheCodeCache/Cloud-AWS/Reduce AWS Costs.md

 # How to reduce Amazon AWS costs:

-As times passes, we might need to provide new infrastructure to new services,
+Over the time, we might need to provide new infrastructure to new services,
 or the traffic changes or AWS releases new services, new regions, or instance types, etc.
 The point is that our infrastructure will change over time.
 And hence, `Cost optimization` needs to be done periodically to achieve the best results.